TheJumpCloud/jcapi-java/jcapiv2/docs/ApplicationsApi.md

 <a name="graphApplicationAssociationsPost"></a>
 # **graphApplicationAssociationsPost**
-> graphApplicationAssociationsPost(applicationId, contentType, accept, body)
+> graphApplicationAssociationsPost(applicationId, contentType, accept, body, xOrgId)

 Manage the associations of an Application